Emotional intimacy is the bedrock of a fantastic marriage.

-Erik, 42, and Amanda, 40, a couple who I counseled recently came to my office looking to deepen their connection due an experiencing stress following the sudden death of Amanda’s mother and Erik being away for work and not being able to support her during her period of intense grief.
+Erik, 42, and Amanda, 40, a couple who I counseled recently came to my office looking to deepen their connection due to experiencing stress following the sudden death of Amanda’s mother and Erik being away for work and not being able to support her during her period of intense grief.

-Amanda put it like this, “The last six months were very challenging after my mom died and Erik was away a lot and we grew apart.
+Amanda put it like this, “The last six months were very challenging after my mom died and Erik was away a lot, and we grew apart.
 He wasn’t around when I needed him and I built up resentment and developed mistrust in him, fearing that he met someone else or fell out of love with me.”

 Erik responded, “Amanda is right and I feel awful about this.
 I just want a chance to make it up to her.
 The project I was working on involved travel out of state and I couldn’t refuse it.
 It was bad timing and I love Amanda and want to prove it to her.”